ALICE!

 12. "Coal Black Model T" [studio outtake] (4:29)

-13. "Son of Billion Dollar Babies (Generation Landslide)" [outtake](3:46)
+13. "Son of Billion Dollar Babies (Generation Landslide)"

 14. "Slick Black Limosine" (4:26)

-One of Alice Cooper's finest studio efforts thanks mostly to producer Bob Ezrin who helped the band shape and refine their sound, retaining the eerie feel, while gaining a more commercial acceptance.
-The album was actually a mega-hit reaching the top of the US charts.
-Besides containing a ton of classics, "Billion Dollar Babies" includes the phenomenal "Generation Landslide," one of the band's best and most underrated songs.
-Not only does this disc rank at the top of Alice's catalogue, it is one of the best early hard rock albums ever.
-This particular reissue contains a bonus disc of excellent live cuts and some equally cool demo gems.
+The 2001 CD reissue contains a bonus disc of excellent live cuts and some equally cool demo gems.
 Most of this material was recorded in '73, so the original band is featured, whereas Alice's first official live disc, The Alice Cooper Show, featured none of the original members.
 The digi-pack artwork attempts to bring back the original feel of the foldout cover art, right down to the perforated pics of the band.
-Also included a 24 page booklet with bio, lyrics, photos, etc. Only thing that is missing is the paper dollar that was included with the original vinyl release, although it is pictured on the inside of the sleeve.
+It's unfortunate that the record company didn't also put in a miniature reproduction of the dollar bill that came in the original vinyl pressing.
+It is, however, pictured on the sleeve.
+Also included a 24 page booklet with bio, lyrics, photos, etc.

 Megadeth covered "No More Mr. Nice Guy" on their 'Hidden Treasures' disc.
 Lizzy Borden covers "Generation Landslide" on his "Deal with the Devil" album.

-Muscle of Love Alice Cooper-Muscle of Love (Warner Bros.)
+Muscle of Love Alice Cooper - Muscle of Love (Warner Bros.)
 1973

 1. "Big Apple Dreamin' (Hippo)" (5:10)